TREASURIES-U.S. yields rise as speculation on Fed easing ebbs

 "The equity market wants one thing and the bond market is thinking another, and at some point the train will meet but not particularly right now," Ricchiuto said.

-With few signs of inflation abating, the yield spread on three-month bills and 10-year notes US3MUS10Y=TWEB remained negative at -8.3 basis points.
-The spread this week turned negative, indicating a recession lies ahead.
+The yield spread on three-month bills and 10-year notes US3MUS10Y=TWEBwas -7.5 basis points, showing it had inverted with yields of shorter-dated securities higher than longer ones.
+The spread this week closed negative for the first time since March 2020, indicating a recession lies ahead.

 Price